rester12/Deploy-a-Lambda-Function-/README.md

 - <b> Amazon S3: </b> Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 It stores and protect any amount of data for a range of use cases, such as data lakes, websites, built-for-the-cloud applications, backups, archives, machine learning, and analytics.<br />
 - <b> IAM: </b> AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 With IAM, you can centrally manage permissions that control which AWS resources users can access.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.<br />
 - <b> AWS Lambda: </b> AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 Lambda runs your code on a high availability compute infrastructure and performs the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, and logging.
 With Lambda, all you need to do is supply your code in one of the language runtimes that Lambda supports.<br />
 - <b> AWS CloudWatch: </b> AWS CloudWatch is a monitoring and observability service provided by AWS that allows you to monitor your AWS resources and the applications you run on AWS in real time.
-It collects and tracks metrics, which are variables you can measure for your resources and applications, providing system-wide visibility into resource utilization, application performance, and operational health. has context menu
+It collects and tracks metrics, which are variables you can measure for your resources and applications, providing system-wide visibility into resource utilization, application performance, and operational health.

  <h2>Environments Used </h2>